-Yes, 9.62% is the current inflation interest rate if you purchase the I Bonds before November 1, 2022.
-The previous I Bonds interest rate was 7.12% for November 2021 to May 2022. .
-The reason the I Bonds inflation interest rate is so high is because inflation has been quite high for the past months.
-This also means that the composite rate is also an annualized 9.62% for the first 6 months that the bond is held.
-This is the highest that it’s been since May 2000.
+Yes, 4.30% is the current inflation interest rate if you purchase the I Bonds before November 1, 2023.
+The previous I Bonds interest rate was 6.89% for November 2022 to April 2023.
+This also means that the composite rate is also an annualized 4.30% for the first 6 months that the bond is held.

 For an investment that’s guaranteed by the federal government, that’s very attractive!
-However, before you go on an I Bonds shopping spree, wait and read the fine print!
+However, before going on an I Bonds shopping spree, read the fine print!
 You must own the bond for at least 5 years to receive all of the interest.
 You can cash out an I Bond after one year, but if you withdraw it before 5 years, you’ll forfeit 3 months of interest.
 How does that affect your return?

-Let’s say you buy I Bonds today at a rate of 9.62% (valid for 6 months), and iinflation drops to 6% when it resets in November 2022 (rate valid for another 6 months).
-If you cash out 12 months after buying I Bonds, your net interest rate will likely be 5.86% (since you will forfeit 3 months worth of interest).
+Let’s say you buy I Bonds today at a rate of 4.30% (valid for 6 months), and the rate stays the same in November 2023 (rate valid for another 6 months).
+If you cash out 12 months after buying I Bonds, your net interest rate will likely be 3.23% (since you will forfeit 3 months worth of interest).

 How long do you have to hold an I Bond?

 You can cash I bonds once you have owned them for a minimum of one year.
 However, if you cash them in before five years, then you will lose three months of interest.
 I bonds earn interest for 30 years unless you cash them out before then.

 What is the I Bonds early withdrawal penalty?